moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 	- Buy 1 X Speeds (3 if you have 0 Potions at this point)

 Take the elevator and get HM02 (Fly)
+Bike to the left alley, cut up, go left to top of building entrance WALK to fly house

 Menu after getting Fly:
 - Swap slot 2 with TM07